Shopify/pid_cache/README.md

 But doing this in Ruby is impossible, so we can safely cache the PID and save some performance.

-This gem is a backport of [a proposed feature for Ruby 3.3](https://bugs.ruby-lang.org/issues/19443), hopefully as of Ruby 3.3 this gem may be useless.
+This gem is a backport of [a Ruby 3.3 feature](https://bugs.ruby-lang.org/issues/19443), if you are running Ruby 3.3+ this gem is useless.

 ## Requirements